fetchai/agents-aea/docs/protocol.md

   <p>In future, the framework will support peer to peer communications.</p>
 </div>

-The `oef` protocol definition includes an `OefMessage` with the following message types:
+The `oef` protocol definition includes an `OefSearchMessage` with the following message types:

 ```python
 class Type(Enum):